 “Hey so… I got your text?
 What’s going on, Scott?”

-Derek can’t tear his gaze off Stiles -– off his nervously flushed cheeks and his t-shirt and the flannel over it.
+Derek can’t tear his gaze off Stiles -– off his nervously flushed cheeks, his t-shirt and the flannel over it.
 Can’t ignore the way the length of his hair leaves Derek’s hand itching anxiously.
 Everything about this boy is wrong… or more accurately, everything about him is right in a way it hadn’t been earlier.

 Scott makes a soft, tight sound in his throat while Stiles’ gaze darts between them all anxiously.